Free Economy Shipping Orders $50+

 Why Should You Want One of These Mixed Breed Dogs?

-Combining both breeds gives you a fantastic dog that loves kids, loves to play, enjoys being active and will literally do anything for you.
-The Labrador is known begging to go everywhere with his owner and being a part of whatever is happening.
+Combining both breeds gives you a fantastic mixed-breed dog that loves kids, loves to play, enjoys being active, and will literally do anything for you.
+The Labrador loves begging to go everywhere with their owner and to be a part of whatever is happening.
+The Pitbull Terrier is essentially the same way and when you have a mix of the two, look out!
+You’ve got the most social butterfly of the dog world on your hands.

 In fact, these breeds barely blink when a small child accidentally falls over the top of them on the floor.
 They don’t tend to overreact at anything, provided they are well-socialized.